Arts and culture

 South Australia is often called the ‘Festival State’, and Adelaide itself is a UNESCO City of Music, so you’re guaranteed to encounter some of the city’s vibrant arts and culture scene during your time here.

 The best time to experience this is during ‘Mad March’, when a number of festivals run concurrently.
 The biggest and most well-known is the Adelaide Fringe, the world’s second-largest annual arts festival.
 The Fringe takes Adelaide by storm, with pop-up theatres, street performers, live music, circus, comedy and magic shows spread across the city.
 At the same time, you can head to the Adelaide Festival, which celebrates opera, cabaret, classical music and theatre.
-For racing fans, there’s the Superloop Adelaide 500, while the WOMADelaide festival brings the world of music, arts and dance to Adelaide’s Botanic Park.
+The WOMADelaide festival brings the world of music, arts and dance to Adelaide’s Botanic Park.

 At other points during the year, you’ll also find OzAsia Festival, which showcases the best theatre, dance, music and cultural events from across Asia, complete with a food market and Moon Lantern Parade; Tasting Australia, a festival for all things food; and AVCon Anime & Video Games Festival, with its incredible cosplay competition.